ekaf/wordnet-prolog/README.md

 - wn_vgp.pl: 1744
 - total: 804644

 ## Other Prolog versions of WordNet

 The wordnet-prolog repository also includes alternative branches with Prolog versions of WordNet 3.0 and Open English Wordnet.

+These are available for download as compressed packages, from the Github Releases menu.

 ## Utilities: